Rudra-Patil/Number-Plate-Detection/README.md

 2. Perform segmentation of characters

-3. Train a ML model to predict characters
+3. Train a DL model to predict characters

 4. Prediction of characters in License Plate